 Vitamin A - Superhero of Your Skincare Routine

 Vitamin A works on the body in various ways.
 Vitamin A restores and rejuvenates our skin with high amounts of cellular turnover.
 It is required for cellular turnover and helps control the activity of all cells.
 While stimulating the production of white blood cells, this vitamin also takes part in rebuilding bone and maintaining healthy endothelial cells.
 This secret superhero also helps your eyesight, mucous membranes, bones, and reproductive functions.
 Above all, Vitamin A protects your immune system from invasive bacteria and viruses.
 Our body uses this vitamin to function correctly, so its demand tends to be slightly higher than that of other vitamins.
+For more benefits on what Vitamin A can do for you read Benefits of Vitamin A in Skincare.

 When Vitamin A is sparse in your system, the skin reflects this through inflammation.
 If this issue goes ignored a small irritation can become a lasting problem such as eczema.
 If you are experiencing dry, scaly, or itchy skin, there is a good chance that adding natural products with Vitamin A will provide the healing and anti-aging properties you are looking for.